rbind/apreshill/content/blog/2024-02-04-blank-space/index.md

 media, and just generally have a very public profile.
 That level of community engagement was both energizing and exhausting for me.
-I could make things, I could launch things, I could share things, I could make things work better for other people.
+I could make things, I could launch things, I could share things, I could make real software work better for real people.

 But when I decided that it was definitely [time to leave my job at RStudio,](https://cate.blog/2021/11/29/5-signs-its-time-to-quit-your-job/)